 If you want to steer clear of estrogen, talk to your health care professional about progestin-only, long-term, reversible contraceptives.
-These are Implanon, a matchstick-sized rod implanted in your arm, and the Mirena intrauterine system, an IUD.
+These are Implanon, a matchstick-sized rod implanted in your arm, and the Mirena, Kyleena and Skyla intrauterine systems.

 Implanon relies on a progestin called etonogestrel for its protective effects.
 It is implanted in your upper arm and prevents pregnancy for up to three years.
 Common side effects include abnormal bleeding, headache and depression, and it's not recommended for women with a history of breast cancer.
 Implanon is 91 to 99 percent effective when used consistently and correctly as directed.

-Mirena continuously releases progestin called levonorgestrel and can remain in place five years or longer.
-This IUD can reduce heavy menstrual bleeding, which can be an issue for some women as they near menopause.
-The major side effect is some irregular bleeding.
+Mirena, Kyleena and Skyla are intrauterine devices (IUDs) that continuously release a progestin called levonorgestrel.
+Kyleena and Skyla are smaller devices and release lower levels of hormones than Mirena.
+Kyleena and Mirena can stay in place up to five years and Skyla up to three years.
+The major side effect of these IUDs is some irregular bleeding.
 Mirena has been FDA-approved to treat heavy menstrual bleeding in women who use intrauterine contraception as their method of birth control prevention.
 It is recommended for women who have had a child.
-This is a new indication for Mirena, which was approved by the FDA in 2000 as a contraceptive.

 The copper IUD is a hormone-free, long-term reversible option that also prevents fertilization.
 It can be used for up to 10 years but isn't a good option if you experience heavy bleeding.
 IUDs are considered more than 99 percent effective at preventing pregnancy.